Minierre/fortysix/README.md

 Use keystrokes to benefit you

-Current idea: A generalized library for distibuted computing in the front-end
+Current idea: A generalized library for distibuted computing in the front-end.
+Remember, you dont have to build the job runner .
+You just make the tools available for general purpose.

 - [ ] Find people doing this already.
 How are they doing it?
    - https://github.com/Mostafa-Samir/klyng/blob/master/README.md